Marvel Cinematic Universe Watch Order - Updated

 - Features its own time travel as the crew travel through an alternate history.

-- Loki, T.V.A., Victor Timely/He Who Remains
+- Loki, T.V.A., Victor Timely/He Who Remains, the Void

 - ESSENTIAL.
 This picks up on the alternate Loki who escaped and introduces the Multiverse, a concept that will be important in the upcoming Saga.